CAROL J JONES I COMPOSER

 RESEARCH

-My doctoral thesis examines the relationship between music and nature, both materially and philosophically.
+My doctoral thesis examined the relationship between music and nature, both materially and philosophically.
 Music has been connected to nature from ancient times.
 Yet contemporary composition faces two significant challenges.
 Firstly, composers have had a complex relationship with a traditional aesthetics of representation and expression since the early twentieth century.
 While movements like Futurism revelled in the urban and technological rather than the natural, composers like Messiaen developed new frameworks for the use of natural sounds.
 Secondly, in the era of climate crisis, many composers are concerned with the role their compositions may play, from articulating voices in nature to protesting human destruction.
-My research considers these challenges via an analysis of concert music compositions by Kaija Saariaho, Liza Lim, and myself, preceded by an analysis of the aesthetics of music and nature today.
+My research considered these challenges via an analysis of concert music compositions by Kaija Saariaho, Liza Lim, and myself, preceded by an analysis of the aesthetics of music and nature today.

 CONFERENCE PRESENTATIONS